deltachat/deltachat-pages/en/help.md

 - **Add group** from the "Sandwich menu" in the upper right corner of the chat overview.
 - Select **group members** and hit the checkmark in the upper right corner.
 Type in a **group name**.
--Write the **first message** in the group and all members are informed about it and can answer in it (otherwise it is invisible to its members).
+- Write the **first message** in the group and all members are informed about it and can answer in it (otherwise it is invisible to its members).

 ### Add members